School of Natural Resources and Environment

-According to the International Energy Agency (IEA),in 2005, about 3/4 of the projected increase in global oil demand comes from transportation.
+According to the International Energy Agency (IEA), in 2005, about 3/4 of the projected increase in global oil demand comes from transportation.
 China and India are increasing their CO2 emissions the fastest, but the United States still leads in the output of CO2.

 Oak Ridge National Laboratory said that, in 2007, transportation accounted for sixty percent of U.S. petroleum usage.

 So what does that mean for car buyers?
-We know that the more miles one gets per gallon the more miles one drives.
+We know that the more miles one gets per gallon the more miles one drive.
 Fuel, over the years, has not changed much in carbon density.
 That means that vehicles and the technology used will have to get better.

-Which car makers are decreasing their CO2 emissions?
+Which carmakers are decreasing their CO2 emissions?

 BMW’s reduction was twofold: The success of the Mini Cooper and efficiencies in key models.
-According to BMW they have continued to improve: one percent for cars, and seven percent for light trucks from 2005-2008.
+According to BMW, they have continued to improve: one percent for cars, and seven percent for light trucks from 2005-2008.